thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Friday, 21 October 2022
+### Daily Rundown on Saturday, 22 October 2022

-- The average temperature today is 15.37˚C;
+- The average temperature today is 15.2˚C;
-- With highs of 15.92˚C and lows of 10.2˚C.
+- With highs of 16.47˚C and lows of 11.61˚C.
-- You can expect moderate rain for the day.
+- You can expect light rain for the day.

 <!-- weather_marker ends -->